Chumi Gyatse Falls: Domtsang region

-Chumi Gyatse
+Chumi Gyatse falls

 Local oral traditions ascribe the falls to have been the product of a showdown between Padmasambhava and a Lama of the Bonpa sect.
-The Chumi Gyatse ("Chumig" = "water holes"; "gyatse" = rosary) falls was formed when Padmasambhava flung his rosary against a rock and 108 streams gushed out.
-Monpas believe the water to have recuperative abilities.
+The Chumi Gyatse ("Chumig" = "water holes"; "gyatse" = rosary) falls were formed, according to the legends, when Padmasambhava flung his rosary against a rock and 108 streams gushed out from where the beads struck the rock.
+Monpas believe that the waters have recuperative abilities.

 History

 Prior to the birth of modern nation-states of India and China, Yangtse — like, most of Tawang — remained under the suzerainty of Tibet.
 In February 1951, India wrested control of Tawang in a peaceful transfer of power.
 When the Chinese People's Liberation Army (PLA) invaded Tibet during the same year, it is believed to have destroyed the temple at Domtsang.

 The region remained demilitarized until 1986 when Indian Army occupied the territory around the falls as a buffer zone in retaliation to the Chinese occupation of the Wangdung (Sumdorong Chu) pasture.
 In 1995, a Joint Working Group of the two countries listed both Sumdorong Chu and Yangtse among the unresolved border disputes.
 In 1999, the Chinese troops attempted to assert "sovereignty" over a pasture called "Dogoer" (多果尔草场 (Duō guǒ ěr cǎochǎng)) atop the waterfalls, having organised a grazing team jointly with local shepherds.
 Indian troops are said to have blocked their entry and a tense face-off ensued, lasting 82 days.
 Chinese media reports further allege India to have demolished a wooden bridge in 2001, that was used by Tibetans to access the Falls, and even setting up a sentry post to block their entry.